 - 1. A 4-H member may show no more than six (6) dairy finished steers, (no more than 3 at State Fair.) and six (6) dairy feeder steers.
 No more than six (6) total may be of one breed. - 2.
 4-H Steers MUST BE ENTERED ONLINE after tagging but no later than May 15.
 Steers must be identified with ear tags (county AND RFID) and weight. - 3.
 Sire and dams of dairy steers must be from dairy breeds.
 Steers may be crossbred, but must be 100% dairy breed. - 4.
 Steers will show during beef show in breed classes. - 5.
-Dairy Steer showmanship will be held in connection with beef showmanship. - 6.
 Dairy Beef Finished steers are defined as those weighing 701 pounds or more the day of fair weigh in.
-(1000-1550 lbs. for State Fair.) - 7.
-Steers born before January 1 of the current year must not have horns over 3" long, they MUST BE 3" or shorter, or will not be allowed to unload. - 8.
+(1000-1550 lbs. for State Fair.) - 6.
+Steers born before January 1 of the current year must not have horns over 3" long, they MUST BE 3" or shorter, or will not be allowed to unload. - 7.
 Animals must be shown "washed down" with no hair grooming except clipping.
-Use of show sticks is optional. - 9.
+Use of show sticks is optional. - 8.
 Holsteins will be divided into two (2) weight categories-light weight and heavy weight.
 Those 4 will then compete for Champion and Reserve Champion Holstein.
 (One Holstein representative in the final drive).